 In a seller’s market, you’ll probably be able to get rid of your existing home without much trouble, but you may have a tough time closing on another home.
-Conversely, buyer’s markets make offloading your old home a chore, but landing your new house should be relatively trouble-free.
+Conversely, buyer’s markets make offloading your old home a chore, but landing your new house should be relatively easy.
 Ideally, you’re moving from a seller’s market to a buyer’s market, but reality may dictate a different situation.

-In any case, you’ll want to have a backup plan when it comes to your new home, and you’d do well to hire an appraiser to make sure your existing home is priced to sell, even if it means making a little less money than you’d like.
+In any case, you’ll want to have a backup plan when it comes to your new home, and you’d do well to hire an appraiser to make sure your existing home is priced appropriately to sell, even if it means making a little less money than you’d like.

 Buy or Sell First?

 If you sell first, then your debt-to-income ratio should look pretty appetizing to potential lenders, but you’ll have to find a place to live while you’re ironing out the details of your next home purchase.